 Company boards are talking about these issues for several reasons, but first of all, to safeguard their reputations.
 As algorithmic bias becomes headline news, prioritizing fairness in AI means preserving trust in their brands.
 Firms that do not do so end up under intense scrutiny from campaigners and regulators, e.g., American Express whipped up a storm of controversy in 2009 when it notified some customers that their credit limit was being cut because an algorithm suggested they would fall behind on payments.
 The New York Times made it headline news, and Amex was forced to concede it would no longer correlate stores to risk.

 Reputation is not the only issue, however.
 Algorithmic bias can lead to prediction inaccuracies and therefore to wrong decisions.
 A hiring algorithm that discriminates against female applicants ends up rejecting pThe content herein is subject to copyright by The Yuan.
 All rights reserved.
 The content of the services is owned or licensed to The Yuan.
-The copying or storing of any content for anything other than personal use is expressly prohibited without prior written permission from The Yuan, or the copyright holder identified in the copyright notice contained in the content.
+Such content from The Yuan may be shared and reprinted but must clearly identify The Yuan as its original source.
+Content from a third-party copyright holder identified in the copyright notice contained in such third party’s content appearing in The Yuan must likewise be clearly labeled as such.